mmobarak/morephcam/README.md

 python -m venv --system-site-packages ~/env
 ```

-In your `.profile` add the following to use your private python.
+In your `.bashrc` add the following to use your private python.

 ```bash
 # set PATH so it includes user's default Python bin if it exists